Markiplier: Content

 Fischbach is best known for his Let's Plays of indie horror games.
 He uploaded his first Let's Play of the 2014 survival horror game Five Nights at Freddy's (FNaF) on August 13, 2014.
-As of November 2023, the video has over 114 million views, making it his most viewed Let's Play.
-It was only released five days prior to Fischbach's video and quickly saw viral success after Fischbach and other YouTubers made videos playing it.
+As of February 2026, the video has over 127 million views, making it his most viewed Let's Play.
+The game was released just five days prior to Fischbach's video and quickly saw viral success after Fischbach and other YouTubers made videos playing it.
 Viewers were drawn by the hilarity of their "over-the-top" reactions.
-Fischbach's videos included his struggles to beat the game's hardest mode and decipher the complicated hidden story the resulting franchise is now known for.
+Fischbach's videos included his struggles to beat the game's hardest mode and decipher the complicated hidden story which the resulting franchise is now known for.
 For over a decade, Fischbach has consistently made Let's Plays of every entry in the FNaF series.
 They are some of his most viewed and rewatched videos.
 He is highly engaged with the franchise's fandom, which has an overlap with his own.
+Fischbach is sometimes referred to as the "King of FNaF", due to his accomplishments in the games.

 He made a guest appearance in the launch trailer for Five Nights at Freddy's AR: Special Delivery (2019).
 In 2023, /Film's B. J. Colangelo wrote that Fischbach was the main contributor to FNaF's rise to popularity.
 Fischbach confirmed he was asked to appear in the 2023 film adaptation of the video game, but was unable to due to scheduling conflicts with his Iron Lung adaptation.
 In one of MatPat's Film Theory videos, it was confirmed that Fischbach was supposed to play the night security guard that was killed by the animatronics in the film's opening scene.